cyberbotics/webots/docs/guide/pioneer-3at.md

 It is caracterized by a set of features listed in [this table](#pioneer-3-at-characteristics).
 This model includes support for 4 motors and 16 sonar sensors (8 forward-facing, 8 rear-facing) for proximity measurements.

-More information on the specifications and optional devices is available on the Adept Mobile Robots official [webpage](http://www.mobilerobots.com/ResearchRobots/ResearchRobots/P3AT.aspx).
+More information on specifications and optional devices are available on the following links as the official Adept Mobile Robots website no longer exists: [User manual (1999)](https://www.macalester.edu/research/fox/pioneer/p2opman.pdf) and [technical data](https://www.generationrobots.com/media/Pioneer3AT-P3AT-RevA-datasheet.pdf).

 ### Movie Presentation